aboutaaron/occupythenews-notes/README.markdown

     do a lot at once
   * "It's hard for us to know when a Storify is over"
     * tried to create structure with datelines, etc.
+  * Reporter told serialized stories on Twitter — mini narratives
+  * Minute-to-minute reporting is valuable, but not sustainable (on most budgets) — reporting is now changing to analysis and context.

 # Oakland Tribune - [Angela Woodhall](http://twitter.com/#!/angelawoodall)
   * How social media/storify to tell stories